-Repeatable: May be repeated for a maximum of twelve (12) units of credit
+Repeatable: May be repeated for a maximum of twenty (20) units

 Mathematics

 MAT 500 - Special Topics

 The purpose of this course is to provide students a chance to explore other topics not included in the Applied Math coursework.
 Student involvement in selection of topics is strongly encouraged.
 Upon a topic selection, students will be expected to explore real-world applications.